syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectors.labels `Array`
 {:#members:connectors-labels}

 A collection of JSON objects where each object represents a label.
-For label properties, refer [add link]
+For label properties, refer [Labels](#members:nodes-labels)

 #### Default Value